If you are caring for a person with

 Firearms should not be in the house.
 A person with Huntington's

-disease may feel depressed or full of rage, have hallucinations, display poor
+or full of rage, have hallucinations, display poor

 judgment, or have a loss of coordination.
 If you choose to keep